Thermotank Ltd

 Thermotank was a Scottish engineering company specialising in heating, ventilation and air conditioning, founded in Glasgow in 1900 by Alexander William Stewart and his two brothers William and Frederick.
-The business was based on Alexander’s invention, the Thermotank, a system designed for maritime use which could maintain a constant temperature coupled to a change of air on board ships.
+The business was based on Alexander’s invention, the Thermotank, a system designed for maritime use which could maintain a constant temperature coupled to circulation of air on board ships.

-In 1922, Alexander Stewart invented and patented the Punkah Louvre a device able to control and direct the supply of air as required.
-The Punkah Louvre became a device recognised worldwide, fitted in ships, trains, buildings and aircraft.
+In 1922, Alexander Stewart invented and patented the Punkah Louvre, a device able to control and direct the supply of air as required.
+The Punkah Louvre became a device recognised worldwide and was fitted in ships, trains, buildings and aircraft.

 The Thermotank company became the world leader in marine air conditioning systems with equipment installed in thousands of vessels from 1898 onwards including, most notably, great ocean liners such as the Cunard Line’s RMS Lusitania and RMS Mauretania (1907), RMS Aquitania (1913), RMS Queen Mary, (1934) and RMS Queen Elizabeth (1938) and also the French Line’s SS Normandie (1932), Royal Mail’s RMS Andes (1939) P&O's SS Canberra (1961).
 The Thermotank system was also adopted by the British Admiralty for installation in many of its warships.

 In 1959, the company merged with long standing associates and refrigeration specialists J & E Hall & Co to form Hall Thermotank Ltd.

 History

 In 1897, Alexander William Stewart, head of the electrical department at shipbuilders J&G Thomson & Co, at Clydebank on the River Clyde, invented apparatus which he called the Thermotank.
 This was a system capable of maintaining a constant temperature inside a ship’s compartment irrespective of the outside temperature.
-In 1898, the very first Thermotank was installed in the Russian Volunteer Fleet ship, Kostroma, which was being refitted at Thomson’s yard.
+In 1898, the first Thermotank was installed in the Russian Volunteer Fleet ship, Kostroma, which was being refitted at Thomson’s yard.
 This was the first time such a system had been fitted anywhere.
+The next three ships were: Kumano Maru, Asie and Cap Polonia.

-In comparison with the then standard steam pipe heating system, tests on Kostroma showed that the Thermotank system began heating immediately.
+Unlike the then standard steam pipe heating system, tests on Kostroma showed that the Thermotank system began heating immediately.
 In 15 minutes the temperature had risen by 11˚F and in 30 minutes to 17˚F. The compartment in question was 14,803 cu ft in extent and held 246 persons.
-At the same time the Thermotank changed the air 6.9 times per hour.
+The Thermotank also changed the air 6.9 times per hour.

-In 1898, Alexander William Stewart patented his invention in the United Kingdom under the heading ‘Improvements in ventilating and heating or cooling apparatus for use on board ship’.
-The patent envisaged the control of both warm and cool air although the Thermotank installed in Kostroma delivered warm air only.
+In 1898, Alexander William Stewart patented his invention in the United Kingdom as ‘Improvements in ventilating and heating or cooling apparatus for use on board ship’.
+The patent envisaged the control of both warm and cool air, although the Thermotank installed in Kostroma delivered warm air only.

 In 1900, Alexander William Stewart with his brothers William Maxwell Stewart (1875-1926) and Frederick Charles Stewart (1878-1950), established the Thermotank Ventilating Company, with offices at 55 West Regent Street, Glasgow.
 The Company were consultants and designers of the Thermotank system but not manufacturers.